 Why is experiential marketing a powerful tool?

 At its core, experiential marketing is all about creating a meaningful connection between a brand and its customers.
-More than just promoting a certain product to a passive audience, experiential marketing is designed to have customers actively engage with a brand’s identity and its core values.
+More than just promoting a certain product to a passive audience, it is designed to have customers actively engage with a brand’s identity and its core values.

-For customers, experiential marketing provides them with a chance to directly interact and build a meaningful relationship with a brand.
+For customers, it provides them with a chance to directly interact and build a meaningful relationship with a brand.

-For brands, especially small businesses, experiential marketing is a golden opportunity to increase customer loyalty and direct sales.
-Successful experiential marketing campaigns don’t just introduce people to their brand, but serve as ways to activate new customers and introduce them into their sales funnel.
+For brands, especially small businesses this is a golden opportunity to increase customer loyalty and direct sales.
+Successful campaigns don’t just introduce people to their brand, but serve as ways to activate new customers and introduce them into their sales funnel.

 The real power of experience also sits in providing a way to increase brand awareness and exposure, turning your audience into brand ambassadors and encouraging participants to share their experience on social media.